 In connection with the acquisition of ACRE Capital, the Company partially capitalized TRS Holdings with a \$44.0 million note.
 In October 2014, the Company entered into an \$8.0 million revolving promissory note with TRS Holdings (collectively, the two intercompany notes described above are referred to as the "Intercompany Notes").
-In connection with the ACRE Capital Sale, the Intercompany Notes were repaid in full with the proceeds from the sale on September 30, 2016.
-As of December 31, 2015, the outstanding principal balance of the Intercompany Notes was \$51.9 million.
+In connection with the

+ACRE Capital Sale, the Intercompany Notes were repaid in full with the proceeds from the sale on September 30, 2016.
+At the time of the closing of the ACRE Capital Sale, the outstanding principal balance of the Intercompany Notes was \$51.9 million.
 The income statement effects of the Intercompany Notes were eliminated in consolidation for financial reporting purposes, but the interest income and expense from the Intercompany Notes affected the taxable income of the Company and TRS Holdings.